muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 ## What we're doing today

-The main thing we're going to learn in this workshop is how to make simple web pages.
+The main thing we're going to learn in this workshop is how to make web pages.

 We're going to use two languages to do this: